unioproject/tanglebeat/README.md

 following things to set up the environment of TBSender:

 - Global parameters for sequences: URLs of IRI nodes, API timeouts and similar.
 - Specify sequences.
-Eeach sequence of addresses is defined by `seed` and `index0` parameters.
+Each sequence of addresses is defined by `seed` and `index0` parameters.
 Sequence of addresses is security level 2 addresses with the `seed` starting at specified index.
 TBSender will be sending iotas along those sequences: whole balance of the current address to the next address and so on in a loop.